Some Frequently Asked Questions Answered by College Students

 It depends on what you are looking for!
 Being involved in a fraternity or sorority, whether it be social, professional, academic, or community service-oriented, is a great opportunity to enhance your college experience.
 Greek life can vary widely between and within colleges, making it vital to know what you're looking for and be actively involved in the recruitment process.
 For more detailed insights from Parsippany alumni about their experiences in Greek life, click here or here.

-Each campus will have different plans for the fall.
-Similar to how the state of NJ is reopening, it is likely that colleges will organize their own multi-phase reopening plan.
-These plans will be more clear as the virus activity plays out throughout the summer.
-Restrictions may progress from strict social distancing measures (adjusting residence life, mask-wearing, online class instruction), to more flexible precautions (in-person classes with masks and opening essential campus operations).
-Make sure you are receiving frequent updates from your school and adjusting your personal plans for the fall semester accordingly.
+Each campus will have different plans for the upcoming semester.
+Similarly to how each state releases its guidelines, colleges will release their own guidelines concerning housing, online and in-person classes, campus life, etc. Restrictions may progress from strict social distancing measures (adjusting residence life, mask-wearing, online class instruction), to more flexible precautions (in-person classes with masks and opening essential campus operations).
+Make sure you are receiving frequent updates from your school and adjusting your personal plans accordingly.

 How do online classes compare to in-person classes?